164. The Wife who Died

 The maid took the grieving husband to the burning-grounds and showed him someone else's remains.

-Then, he prepared the sraddha.
+Then, he prepared his wife's funeral.
 The maid recommended the wife's lover as a worthy brahmin the husband could employ.

 As the pretend-brahmin was conducting the ritual, the wife appeared and joined in the feast.

-"How can this be?" exclaimed the husband, amazed by her supernatural appearance.
+"How can this be?" exclaimed the husband, amazed that she could attend her own funeral.

-"Your wife's great chastity," explained the maid, "allows her to return to this world for the sraddha."
+"Your wife's great chastity," explained the maid, "allows her to enjoy the funeral feast."

 Inspired by: The Ocean of Story by Somadeva, translated by C.H.
 Tawney: Volume 5.